Thursday, 28 April 2011

 I am told the flag "will have to go!" (until the day)

-As expected it was "liberated" most nights, which meant a certain amount of "re-liberating" after a lot of negotiating or put another way Pissed and more Pissed a bit of Feed Me and one or two Vomits but in the main alot of Cool...
-How on earth they
+As expected it was "liberated" most nights, which meant a certain amount of "re-liberating" after a lot of negotiating or put another way and more a bit of and one or two but in the main alot of How on earth they

 Surfaces after a busy night.